CNNGo TV in Paris: Bread, music and graffiti

-The boulangerie extraordinaire's founder Christophe Vasseur left a successful career in the fashion industry to study the artisanal craft of baking.
+The boulangerie extraordinaire's founder Christophe Vasseur left a successful career in the fashion industry to study baking.

 You will spot the shop easily -- it's the one with a constant long queue outside.
 The house specialty is named "escargot" -- delicious swirls of cream cheese, pistachio and pastry that are an affectionate nod to the shape of the city.

 34 rue Yves Toudic, www.dupainetdesidees.com

 Guitare Collection in Pigalle area is a stone's throw from the famous cabaret Le Moulin Rouge.

 It’s like a rock 'n' roll treasure trove.
 Hundreds of acoustic and electric guitars fill the store -- everything from Fenders, Gibsons, the odd ukulele and a special section reserved for the sublime.

 If you can take the time to speak with the manager, you’ll find out each guitar's story.
 Some have even been touched by guitar greats like Dave Gilmore and Eric Clapton.